nekud/TrialSuccessPredictor/README.md

 Installation and Usage
 Clone the repository (if hosted on GitHub) or simply create a local folder.
-Create the necessary files in your project directory: app.py: The main Python application file (copy the final code from the previous response). trial_data_large.csv: A sample CSV file for testing (copy the sample data provided previously). requirements.txt: A file listing the dependencies for deployment (see "Deployment" section).
+Create the necessary files in your project directory: trial_success_predictor.py: The main Python application file (copy the final code from the previous response). trial_data.csv: A sample CSV file for testing (copy the sample data provided previously). requirements.txt: A file listing the dependencies for deployment (see "Deployment" section).
 Run the application from your terminal using streamlit: